GeraultTr/lazyvim_kickstart/README.md

 A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

-## First install Lazyvim and its prerequiriste
+## First install Lazyvim and its prerequiriste (Ubuntu only for now)

 ```
 #!/usr/bin/env bash